txdsyz/Multimodal-operator-support-prototype-using-industrial-XR-data/README.md

 in Colab (Runtime → Change runtime type → GPU).
 This produces dinov2_feats.csv for train and test, respectively.

-Step 3: Assembly state estimation
+Step 3: Assembly state estimation (Part A)
 Run Assembly_state_estimation.py.
 It trains the part classifiers, applies HMM smoothing, and reports the progress MAE and Macro-F1 on the test recording, with the progress curve, confusion matrices, and feature importance.

-Step 4: Operator stall indicator
+Step 4: Operator stall indicator (pARTB)
 Run Indicators.py.
 It reuses the Assembly state estimation progress and the gaze and hand features to compute the  stall score and plots it.